Fulvic Acid vs. Folic Acid: What's the Difference?

 Improves the body's ability to absorb nutrients, vitamins, and minerals. |

-In contrast, Fulvic Acid works to boost nutrient absorption.
-Leafy greens are your best source of vitamin B9, though supplements like 5-MTHF are also an option.
+In contrast, Fulvic Acid boosts nutrient absorption.
+Leafy greens are the best source of vitamin B9, though supplements like 5-MTHF are also an option.

 Potential side effects